unrealwork/axibase-collector/README.md

 * Download CSV/TSV file from a web or FTP server and upload it into ATSD
 * Query a web service, convert its JSON output into tabular format and upload it into ATSD
-* Historize metrics by querying their current values and storing them ATSD for analytics
+* Historize metrics by querying their current values and storing them in ATSD for analytics
 * Offload prunable data from relational databases for long-term storage in ATSD
 * Collect real-time performance metrics from Java applications (JMX), network devices (SNMP), etc.